-At the beginning of this year, my boss suggested that I take a poetry class.
-I laughed, then realized he was serious.
+One year as I set writing goals, my boss suggested that I take a poetry class.
+I laughed until I realized he was serious.

 I have always written nonfiction—business books, blog posts about life lessons, writing I thought was practical.
-I thought poetry was just for mysterious literary writers.
+For a long time, I thought poetry was just for mysterious literary writers.
 But I was wrong.

 What Is Poetry?

 I used to think poetry was one of two things.
-It was either the kind of writing Shakespeare did, which required following a formula and counting each syllable; or it was a few lines that ended with words that rhymed, like The Cat in the Hat.
+It was either the kind of writing famous poet and playwright Shakespeare wrote, which required following a formula and counting each syllable.
+Or, I thought of it as lines that ended with words that rhymed, like The Cat in the Hat.

 I’ve come to find that poetry is more than syllables and rhyming.
 Poetry is actually defined by the OED as literary work in which special intensity is given to the expression of feelings and ideas by the use of distinctive style and rhythm.